Gekkio/gb-schematics/README.markdown

   partially based on kamicane's Super-DMG-01 (licensed under CC BY SA 4.0), without attribution.
 They added attribution after I complained.

+- RetroSix.
+They use screenshots of my GBA SP schematics in their wiki without attribution.
+A simple link to the original schematics would be enough, but there is no mention of the source of the schematics.

 [Don't be this meme!](https://knowyourmeme.com/memes/i-made-this)

 ## Original Game Boy (DMG)